Free Audio PMCS Apps

-A: Pride, a Sense of Accomplishment in doing a good job or seeing a Subordinate Develop, and shared values
+A: Pride, a Sense of Accomplishment in doing a good job or seeing a Subordinate Develop.

 A: through Mission Focus, Technical and Tactical Proficiency, Teamwork, and ultimately Cohesion on the Battlefield

-81. Q. How does Large-Unit or Organizational level show Esprit de Corps?
+94. Q. How does Large-Unit or Organizational levels show Esprit de Corps?

-A: it is shown through the shared commitment Army Professionals have for the Organization—it’s Mission and Goals, its Traditions and Customs, and its Heritage of Honorable Service.
+A: through the shared commitment Army Professionals have for the Organization—it’s Mission and Goals, its Traditions and Customs, and its Heritage of Honorable Service.

-82. Q. What is Unit and Organizational Esprit de Corps Built on?
+95. Q. What is Unit and Organizational Esprit de Corps built on?

-A: an open Command Climate of Candor, Trust, and Respect, with Leaders who exhibit concern for the Welfare of Subordinates and Set the Example for Expertise and Honorable Service
+A: an open Command Climate of Candor, Trust, and Respect, with Leaders who exhibit concern for the Welfare of Subordinates.

-83. Q. Where is the Authority for Civilian Control of our Military embedded?
+96. Q. Where is the authority for civilian control of our Military embedded?

 A: The Constitution

-84. Q. Landpower Complementing Air, Maritime, and Space-Based Power, and in turn the other Services making the Army the Preeminent Ground Force in the World this Joint Interdependence is the Evolution of What?
+97. Q. Our Landpower is complemented by Air, Maritime, and Space-Based power, making the Army the preeminent ground force in the World.
+This Joint interdependence is the evolution of What?

 A: Combined Arms

-85. Q. What are the Army’s 10 Decisive Landpower Missions?
+98. Q. What are the Army’s ten decisive landpower missions?